Isorun Docs

 }

-Embedding the server in your own MCP host
+Embed the server in your own host

-server = build_server()
+const server = await buildServer()